 (b) Plan Introduction/Executive Summary.
-The Unified State Plan may include an introduction or executive summary.
+The Combined State Plan may include an introduction or executive summary.
 This element is optional.

 The District serves as the economic powerhouse of the Washington metropolitan region and holds national significance in economic terms.
 However, to sustain its strength, the District must maintain a high growth rate and continue diversifying its economy.
-To make this possible, all residents must have the ability to participate in the economy, contributing to and benefiting from our collective economic success.
-Unfortunately, statistics show disparities across the city that challenge our goal of economic participation for all citizens.
-Unemployment rates remain unequal across the city, with recent analysis revealing disparities, particularly affecting Black residents, for whom unemployment rates are as high as 10.1 percent compared to 5.1 percent overall.
+Despite this, unemployment rates remain unequal across the city, with recent analysis revealing disparities, particularly affecting Black residents, where rates soar as high as 10.1 percent compared to the overall District's rate of 5.1 percent as of December 2023.